Learn about traffic on local roads, and how to request traffic calming in your neighbourhood.

 • help police determine speed problem locations.

-Speed reader boards (Pilot program)
+Speed reader boards (pilot program)

 Speed Reader Boards help raise awareness and reduce vehicle speeds.